andreytreyt/team-culture-map/example/README.md

 - Always
 ```

-6. Criticism is presented openly, directly, and honestly.
+6. Criticism is presented openly, directly and honestly.
 Critical remarks are stated as they are, without softening them with praise.
-   Intensifiers are often used ("completely inappropriate," "absolutely unprofessional").
+Intensifiers are often used ("completely inappropriate", "absolutely unprofessional").
 An individual may be criticized in front of a group.
 ```
 Choose the option
 - Never